- Automotive

 - Gradually wet the horse with cool—not cold—water.

-- Fans can help, passing air over the horse’s wet skin for a small cooling benefit.
+- Fans may help, passing air over the horse’s wet skin for a small cooling benefit.

 - Help the horse stay hydrated by giving it a small amount of drinking water every 15 minutes.